Chapter 9 — Jen

 “S’okay.”
 Truth be told, I didn’t really know how I felt about it yet.
 It had taken a long time to adjust to the idea of living more than a hundred years past normal, if not even longer, and staying young and healthy that whole time.
 To have that suddenly snatched away was pretty unsettling.
 Plus, I had to take care of myself way more carefully now.

-I really hated having to brush my teeth in the morning again, or watching what I eat, or dealing with the monthly visit.
+I really hated having to brush my teeth in the morning again, or watching what I eat, or dealing with periods.
 Don’t even get me started on the rest.
 Sometimes, being human really sucks.

 “Wait, so you could do magic, then?
 Etola, I mean?”
 Sara’s eager tone was back.